OulipianSummer/react-chessdiagram/README.md

 ![screenshot](https://github.com/jniemann66/react-chessdiagram/blob/master/screenshot.PNG)

+## Forked For Use In Rudrata, a Web Application

+This package has been slightly reworked for use in a web application dedicated to knight's tours.

+### Ofiginal README
 A react component that can display chess positions from FEN strings, PGN Strings, or a form of algebraic notation (P@a5 R@h8 etc)

 It is almost entirely stateless.